fspieler/nqueens/README.md

 * Computing all of the permutations and solutions for different columns in a row is embarassingly parallel, so I sped up my iterative solution by computing each column of the first row in its own thread.
 This ended up having a rather large effect on performance on my 8-core processor: hovering around 6x for problem sets around N=14 through N=17 (I haven't tested higher yet).

 A limitation of the above multi-threading approach is that some columns are more difficult than others, so typically one thread takes longer than all the rest to finish.
-I'm still exploring approaches for keeping threads busy.
-Perhaps it is possible to get closer to that mythical 8x speedup.